Skip to contentSkip to navigationSkip to topbar

 • Define the JSON body that you're sending to the Function

-Using curl, the example request above would look like this:
+Using curl, the request looks like this:

 1